 The phrase, best interests of the child, shows up repeatedly when couples with children decide to divorce.
 Child custody in Arizona hinges on a number of factors, but primarily on what is best for the children.
-A family court judge will make that decision taking that into consideration — along with other things — if the parents can’t iron out custody issues on their own.
+A family court judge will make that decision-taking into consideration — along with other things — if the parents can’t iron out custody issues on their own.

 There are many issues embroiled with child custody in Arizona.
 A lawyer is the best person to help a client to sort through some of the more confusing aspects of custody.
 A lawyer may also be able to best explain exactly what is the best interests of the children means in terms of custody issues.